August 19, 2014

 Introducing Denny, a prototype bicycle that won Oregon Manifest’s most recent bicycle design competition.
 The contest paired design firms and bicycle builders from five American cities, and challenged them to make urban cycling more attractive by addressing four common problems: theft, maneuvering rain-slicked roads, navigating traffic, and carrying cargo—be it a laptop bag or a week’s groceries.

-Crafted by design firm Teague and bicycle fabricator Taylor Sizemore, Denny’s cleaver design concepts include a set of handlebars that can be pulled apart and used to secure the cycle in the place of a separate lock.
+Crafted by design firm Teague and bicycle fabricator Taylor Sizemore, Denny’s clever design concepts include a set of handlebars that can be pulled apart and used to secure the cycle in the place of a separate lock.
 Beyond mimicking the functionality of a traditional U-lock, the design acts as a virtual deterrent, leading potential thieves to wonder where the handlebar is.

 Much has been said about the need to introduce young people to manufacturing careers.
 To this end, a welding merit badge for Boy Scouts was introduced in 2012.
 Nearly 11,000 Scouts earned the badge in 2013, moving the badge up in ranking from No. 101 in 2012 to No. 55 last year in popularity.